sandboxie-plus/sandboxie-docs/Content/ExpandableVariables.md

 ### Template Variables

-Global templates are part of the installation of Sandboxie and reside in the file _Templates.ini_ in the Sandboxie installation folder.
+Global templates are part of the Sandboxie installation and located in the file _Templates.ini_ in the Sandboxie installation folder.
 Additional local templates may be added to [Sandboxie Ini](SandboxieIni.md).
 Any template may reference template variables in the form _%Tmpl.SomeVariableName%_.
 These variable names are not built into the core of Sandboxie.
 They must be defined in _Templates.ini_ or _Sandboxie.ini_ in a [TemplateSettings] section.

 ### Overriding Variables

-Any of the variables in the table above, including any of the [Shell Folders](ShellFolders.md) variable and any template variables, can be overridden by the [Sandboxie Ini](SandboxieIni.md) configuration file.
+Any of the variables in the table above, including any of the [Shell Folders](ShellFolders.md) variables and any of the template variables, can be overridden by the [Sandboxie Ini](SandboxieIni.md) configuration file.
 To override a variable, add a setting with an **Ovr.** prefix.

 For example: